apache/incubator-kie-kogito-operator/README.md

 ### Deploy to OpenShift 4.x

-Kogito operator is a namespaced operator, which means that you will need to install it into the namespace you want your kogito application to run in.
+Kogito operator is a namespaced operator, which means that you will need to install it into the namespace you want your Kogito application to run in.

 #### Optional Step